- Ross University School of Medicine, Dominica, West Indies

 - Pulmonary & Critical Care Medicine - Drexel University College of Medicine

-Having had a family member touched by cancer, Dr. David Visco at Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center (Eastern) understands all too well the cancer patient’s journey.
-Thus, he says his overall goal for his patients at CTCA is “to provide hope, compassion and empathy.”
-He adds, “I view all our patients as family.”
+Having had a family member touched by cancer, Dr. David Visco, Chief of the Division of Hospital Medicine at Cancer Treatment Centers of America® (CTCA), understands all too well the cancer patient’s journey.
+That's why he says his overall goal for patients is “to provide hope, compassion and empathy.”
+Dr. Visco, Medical Director of the Hospitalist Program & Medical Director of Sleep Medicine at CTCA® in Philadelphia, adds, “I view all our patients as family.”

 A Diplomate of the American Board of Internal Medicine, Dr. Visco is board certified in pulmonary disease, critical care medicine and internal medicine.
-He also specializes in sleep medicine.
+He also has expertise in sleep medicine.

 A native of Philadelphia, Dr. Visco earned a bachelor’s degree from Temple University.
 He earned a medical degree from Ross University School of Medicine and completed an internship in the Department of Internal Medicine at MCP Hahnemann University in Philadelphia.